 A film director has many endless job roles on set but the most significant is directing actors and making sure that the best possible performances are given on screen.

 There is not a lot of advice out there about how to go about directing actors for film so I have made a list based on my own experiences (from directing my own films and from watching directors direct).

-I have read the book by Judith Weston Directing Actors, I do recommend it and it is probably the only book out there on directing actors.
-This is an ancient post and I updated it from 2012-2015.
-If you have any advice on directing actors from your own experience please share below.
+I have also read the book by Judith Weston Directing Actors, I do recommend it and it is probably the only book out there on how to direct actors.

 1. Write a detailed background for each character

 Before you start to audition actors write a detailed character background for all of your main roles.
 You may have done this during the screenwriting stage.
 A detailed character background with information on the characters past, upbringing and personality will really help the actors understand the character you have created.
 I have been directing before and had my actors ask me all sorts of questions about the characters lifestyle, where they are from originally, whom they live with.
 Know your character inside out so you are never caught out with questions.

 Film sets can be confusing, they hardly ever shoot in chronological order.
 In the morning you could be filming a chase scene and in the afternoon an emotional piece.
 It’s easy to forget where you are up too.
 As a director you need to remember where your characters are emotionally within the script.

 Read through the previous and current scene you are about to film before you start filming.
 Make notes on the characters emotions.
 Remember to keep the emotions consistent.

 3. Have some time alone with the actors

 As a director the actors performance will not be the only thing on your mind during the shoot (On an Indie production you might be doing more than one job role).
 Everyone on set will want to talk to you before filming begins.
 It will be loud and busy, so you need to find the time alone with the actors.